X-Men (film series): X-Men: The Last Stand (2006)

-Wolverine trilogy (2009–2017)
+Wolverine trilogy

 X-Men Origins: Wolverine (2009)

 A prequel and a spin-off focusing on the character Wolverine and his relationship with his half-brother Victor Creed, as well as his time with Stryker's Team X, before, and shortly after his skeleton was bonded with the indestructible metal, adamantium.

 David Benioff was hired to write the screenplay for the spin-off film Wolverine in October 2004.
 Hugh Jackman became producer as well as star and worked with Benioff on the script.
 There were negotiations with the studio for Ratner to take the helm of the film after directing X-Men: The Last Stand, but no agreement was made.
 In July 2007, Gavin Hood was hired as director.
 Principal photography began in January 2008 in Queenstown, New Zealand, and ended in May.
 The film was released on May 1, 2009.

 The Wolverine (2013)

 Set after the events of X-Men: The Last Stand, the film features Wolverine heading to Japan for a reunion with a soldier named Ichiro Yashida whose life he saved years before.
-Wolverine must defend the man's granddaughter Mariko Yashida from all manner of ninja and Yakuza assassins.
+Wolverine must defend the man's granddaughter Mariko Yashida from all manner of ninja and yakuza assassins.

 Christopher McQuarrie, who went uncredited for his work on X-Men, was hired to write the screenplay in August 2009.
 Darren Aronofsky was chosen to direct the film but bowed out, stating the project would keep him out of the country for too long.
 James Mangold was later hired to direct the film.
 Mark Bomback was then hired to rewrite McQuarrie's script.
 Principal photography began in August 2012 in Sydney, Australia, and ended in November.
 The film was released on July 26, 2013.

 Logan (2017)

 In 2029, Logan and Charles Xavier meet a young girl named Laura, a test-tube daughter of Wolverine, who is being hunted by the Reavers led by Donald Pierce.

 By November 2013, 20th Century Fox had begun negotiations for the treatment for a third Wolverine solo film with director James Mangold and Donner attached to produce.
 Mangold said that it would be inspired by other Wolverine stories from the comic books and it would be made after X-Men: Apocalypse.
 In March 2014, David James Kelly was hired to write the script.
 In April 2015, Michael Green was hired to work on the film's script.
 Principal photography commenced in May 2016 in New Orleans, Louisiana, and concluded in August 2016.
-The film was released on March 3, 2017, and marked both Hugh Jackman and Patrick Stewart's final run as Wolverine and Xavier, respectively.
+The film was released on March 3, 2017.